Frequently Asked Questions | Infant Toddler Professional Credential

 The Infant Toddler Professional Credential is valid for five years from the date of award of the initial credential.
 Participants will be notified by mail before their credential expiration date.
 Participants may renew the credential by completing additional training and experience.
 The specific renewal requirements will be defined at a future date.

-Application materials are available on our Forms and Resources page.
-You can also contact OCCD and request that forms be mailed to you.
+You can contact OCCD, be screened, and request that forms be mailed to you.

 The following Infant Toddler Professional Credential documents can be downloaded from the OCCD website: